iTwin/itwinjs-core/docs/core/changehistory/NextVersion.md

 Removed the following parameters to [IModelDb.open]($backend) to simplify the implementation:
 * [OpenParams]($backend).pullOnly(): Use OpenParams.fixedVersion() or OpenParams.pullAndPush()
 * AccessMode: Using OpenParams.fixedVersion() always causes the briefcase to be shared, and using OpenParams.pullAndPush() always causes the briefcase to be exclusive.

+## Changes to tile features

+Removed or modified some properties used to feature-gate various tile-related features.

+Frontend:
+  * Removed `TileAdmin.requestTilesWithoutEdges`.
+Tiles are now always requested without edges if edges are not required.
+  * Removed `TileAdmin.elideEmptyChildContentRequests`.
+Such requests are now always elided.
+  * `TileAdmin.enableInstancing` now defaults to `true` instead of `false`.
+  * Previously, if `TileAdmin.retryInterval` was undefined, requests for tile content and tile tree JSON would not be memoized.
+Now, they are always memoized, and the interval defaults to 1000ms if not explicitly defined.
+  * Previously, requests for tile content would by default use POST method and responses would not be cacheable.
+Now by default they use GET and responses are cacheable.

+Backend:
+  * Removed `IModelHostConfiguration.useTileContentThreadPool`.
+The thread pool is now always used.